RARE 1970S BASEBALL CARDS

 The 1970s also gave rise to one of the first ever league specific sets – 1975 Topps American League.
 Only featuring players from the junior circuit, one of the scarcest rarities is an aberrant ‘Hank Aaron’ card misprinted without a team logo.
 Aaron had switched from the NL’s Braves to the AL’s Brewers in 1975 but his card erroneously lacks team affiliation.
 Perhaps only a handful exist today in pristine condition.

-Read also: SWELL BASEBALL CARDS PRICE GUIDE
+Read also: ARE FOOTBALL AND BASEBALL CARDS WORTH ANYTHING

 As the decade drew to a close, the 1979 Topps set is notorious for its severe short prints, believed caused by issues with the printing plates.
 Cards like Carlton Fisk, Bruce Sutter and others had such small print runs that higher grades took decades to surface.
 Now prizes for aficionados, they can reach the $5,000 range when found in gem mint condition.